Ammaar-Alam/instagram-Checker/README.md

 [Instagram Follower Analyzer on Heroku](https://instagram-checker-b38e2b3eb69a.herokuapp.com/)

-This web application allows you to upload your JSON files and view the analysis results online.
+This web application allows you to upload your Instagram ZIP or JSON files and view the analysis results online.

+Cold start: If the site seems slow to respond at first, it’s likely starting the Heroku dyno.
+Give it up to ~1 minute and it will speed up after that.

 ## Running Locally